singlestore-labs/singlestoredb-go-arrow-driver/README.md

 The `S2DBArrowReader` provides an API for reading Apache Arrow data from SingleStoreDB databases.
 To create a new instance of `S2DBArrowReader`, use the `NewS2DBArrowReader` function. `S2DBArrowReader` provides the following methods:
   * `GetNextArrowRecordBatch`: Retrieves a single `Record` object (`arrow.Record`) from the database.
 When there are no more records to fetch, it returns `nil` as the first part of the result tuple.
 You must release the returned `Record` using the `Release()` method after use.
-  * `Close`.
-Finalizes the reading of query results and releases all acquired resources.
+  * `Close`: Finalizes the reading of query results and releases all the acquired resources.

 ## Configuration